harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 438,816
 ```

-Identification of orthogroups of closely related strains for further analysis
+Identification of orthogroups of closely related isolates for further analysis

 ```bash
 for num in 1